Kate Stephens: Biography

-Kate Stephens accompanied her husband on many collecting trips in the early 1900s, including a four-month expedition in 1902 to the Colorado Desert for the U. S. Biological Survey.
+Stephens accompanied her husband on many collecting trips in the early 1900s, including a four-month expedition in 1902 to the Colorado Desert for the U. S. Biological Survey.
 Her field notes from that trip and others record in detail traveling and camping in the California and Arizona desert regions.
 She and her husband were among the naturalists on the 1907 University of California Alexander expedition to southeastern Alaska.

-In July 1910, the San Diego Society of Natural History hired Kate Stephens as Curator of Collections, and she effectively became the San Diego Natural History Museum's first paid employee.
+In July 1910, the San Diego Society of Natural History hired Stephens as curator of collections, and she effectively became the San Diego Natural History Museum's first paid employee.
 Her husband served as the director and Curator of Mammals for the museum's first eleven years, and together the couple significantly influenced the scope and direction of the new museum.
-Widely considered an authority on the algae and shells of the Pacific, Kate Stephens was the museum's Curator of Mollusks and Marine Invertebrates; her work included identifying fossil shells of the San Diego County in connection with paleontological work conducted by Frank Stephens and U. S. Grant IV.
-At the museum she taught natural history to local children; among her students were Laurence Huey, later the museum's Curator of Birds and Mammals, and Carl L. Hubbs, ichthyologist at the Scripps Institution of Oceanography.
+Widely considered an authority on the algae and shells of the Pacific, Stephens was the museum's curator of mollusks and marine invertebrates; her work included identifying fossil shells of the San Diego County in connection with paleontological work conducted by Frank Stephens and U. S. Grant IV.
+At the museum she taught natural history to local children; among her students were Laurence Huey, later the museum's curator of birds and mammals, and Carl L. Hubbs, ichthyologist at the Scripps Institution of Oceanography.

 Five molluscan species were named in her honor: